 ST. PATRICK’S DAY

-St. Patrick’s Day kicks off a worldwide celebration that is also known as the Feast of St. Patrick.
+St. Patrick’s Day kicks off a worldwide celebration also known as the Feast of St. Patrick.
 On March 17th, many will wear green in honor of the Irish and decorate with shamrocks.
-In fact, the wearing of the green is a tradition that dates back to a story written about St. Patrick in 1726.
+According to lore, the wearing of the green tradition dates back to a story written about St. Patrick in 1726.
 St. Patrick (c.
-AD 385–461) was known to use the shamrock to illustrate the Holy Trinity and to have worn green clothing.
-They’ll revel in the Irish heritage and eat traditional Irish fare, too.
+AD 385–461) used the shamrock to illustrate the Holy Trinity and worn green clothing.
+And while the story is unlikely to be true, many will revel in the Irish heritage and eat traditional Irish fare, too.

 In the United States, St. Patrick’s Day has been celebrated since before the country was formed.
-While the holiday has been a bit more of a rowdy one, with green beer, parades, and talk of leprechauns, in Ireland, it the day is more of a solemn event.
-It wasn’t until broadcasts of the events in the United States were aired in Ireland some of the Yankee ways spread across the pond.
-One tradition that is an Irish-American tradition not common to Ireland is corned beef and cabbage.
+At times, the holiday has been a bit more of a rowdy one, with green beer, parades, and talk of leprechauns.
+However, in Ireland, St. Patrick’s Day takes on a more solemn mood.
+It wasn’t until events in the United States broadcast in Ireland that some of the Yankee ways spread across the pond.
+One Irish-American tradition not common to Ireland is corned beef and cabbage.

 HOW TO OBSERVE #StPatricksDay

 Remember to wear green.
 Read up about St. Patrick’s Day and cook up an Irish feast!
 Use #StPatricksDay to post on social media.

 Check out this delicious Reuben Casserole from #holidayfoodies.
 You won’t regret it!